 If you have recently travelled to a foreign land, chances are that you have some foreign currency left and some balance on your forex card.
-On returning back, you have two choices: convert the currency back into Indian rupees or wait for the currency prices to rise in order to gain some profit.
+On returning, you have two choices: convert the currency back into Indian rupees or wait for the currency prices to rise to gain some profit.

 However, if you are planning to keep the foreign currency indefinitely, do check the rules.
 As per the Reserve Bank of India (RBI), an individual is allowed to hold up to 2,000 US dollars in foreign currency or its equivalent.
 Excess currency, beyond USD 3,000 needs to be disclosed at the airport using a Currency Declaration Form.